 Sure, it would hurt and be uncomfortable.
 They might need braces and fillings over time, but with humans living longer than ever before, I really feel like it is time for this technology to mature as a replacement to implants and other fake teeth that don’t work as well as needed.
 Surely on a macro scale the dental implant costs are bigger in the long run.

-I couldn’t find the article, but I feel like in the late 90’s there was an article in Popular Science about regrowing teeth that inspired this fascination.
+I couldn’t find the article, but I feel like in the late 90’s there was an article in Popular Science about new teeth dental solutions for regrowing teeth that inspired this fascination.
 I’ve pulled up as many articles on regrowing teeth that I could find on Popular Science, and it goes back to 2004 with an article entitled, Bad Tooth?
 Grow Another.
 For now, it seems that a dental implant is still the best replacement for missing tooth…

 Here are all of the articles from Popular Science that I could find about the subject:

 - May 8, 2004 – Bad Tooth?
 Grow Another

 - August 4, 2009 – Stem Cells Used to Grow a New Tooth Inside a Mouse’s Mouth